-Universal Credit Full Service is being introduced across the country in stages and will be going live in Peterborough from 15 November 2017.
+Universal Credit Full Service is being introduced across the country in stages and went live in Peterborough on 15 November 2017.
 Universal Credit replaces the current complex system of working-age benefits and Tax Credits, and will affect all new benefit claimants and anyone with a change of circumstances.

 Universal Credit works differently from other benefits - so if you’re moving from another benefit it’s important to know the differences.